-Hello.
-My name is Taro Washimiya and I provide technical support for Intel® FPGA products at Macnica.
+Hello, my name is Taro Washimiya and I work at Macnica providing technical support for Altera® FPGA products.

-Modern FPGAs are equipped with a Phase Locked Loop (PLL) as standard, and I think many users are using the PLL built into the FPGA.
+Recent FPGAs come equipped with a Phase Locked Loop (PLL) as standard, and I believe many users are using the PLL built into their FPGAs.

 It's convenient because it allows you to easily generate clocks with different frequencies, but I'm sure there are many users who use it somehow.